CSLab-GNU/config_Jetson_NX/README.md

 Because EMMC inside Jetson Xavier NX has 16GB of storage space that only can installed ubuntu, you should configure root disk to external SSD.

 ## Change root disk
 <img src = "https://user-images.githubusercontent.com/17681187/221489843-ab66b96a-2672-48e4-b3fd-9a92d29d9ea0.png" width = "300" height = "400">

+From now, host PC will not used.
+Using connected keyboard and mouse at Xavier, enter the setting "disks".
+If you insert SSD card at Xavier,

 ## Install JetPack on Xavier
 <img src = "https://user-images.githubusercontent.com/17681187/220870706-96d9f9cb-3b0a-4c6a-af20-284503053f21.png" width = "700" height = "400">